jonnyblevins/BI-Analyst-Skills-Project/README.md

 This project emulates my business analysts's (project/product manager) approach to modernizing a local library's inventory system from a paper-based catalog to a digital solution.
 The goal is to improve user experience and streamline library operations through requirement gathering, system design, and strategic implementation.

-## :small_orange_diamond: How to Use This Repository
-1. **The Design**: Review the design file in the `Demo` folder to understand the proposed user interface.
-2. **The Presentation**: Check the `Presentation` folder for the PowerPoint presentation that was used to communicate the project proposal to the librarians.
-3. **The Documentation**: The `Documentation` folder contains all the necessary documents detailing the requirements, user stories, system diagrams, and wireframes.
-4. **The Risk Assessment**: Look at the `RiskAssessmentMatrix.md` to understand the identified risks and proposed mitigation strategies.
-5. **The Project Charter**: The `ProjectCharter.md` provides an overview of the project's goals, scope, and timeline.

 ## :orange_book: Index

 ### 1. Demo